S-unya/zero-context/src/pages/blog/TriangleOfForces.md

    `--c-brand1: var(--bright-red);`.
 3. Organize your tokens logically - e.g. put colours together, put types together, etc
-4. Have a token/setting for every the theme part you need to set, e.g. it makes sense to set a body text colour setting, but you might forget to make a body background colour setting; or some elements, like buttons will have multiple settings (border, background, etc) and then have hover, focus, etc states for each of those multiple settings too.
+4. Have a token/setting for every theme part you need to set, e.g. some elements, like buttons will have multiple settings (border, background, etc) and then have hover, focus, etc states for each of those multiple settings too.

 These conventions are to address the potential pitfalls of having opaque variable names and the inherent problem of having a long list of things that need to be remembered.
-I tend to use sass variables as "static", local variables and custom properties/CSS variables as dynamic, global variables.

 ### Generic & Elements

 Modern day browsers are much more consistent than they used to be, so reset stylesheets are less "necessary", but there is still the need for a place to put them.
-I tend to merge my Generic and Element layers for efficiency.
+I tend to merge my Generic and Element layers for simplicity.
 This along with the "settings" layer are the key areas where we can leverage CSS with a light touch, without breaking the principles of the approach and simultaneously overcome the limitations of CSS-in-JS.